prof-rossetti/intro-to-python/projects/api-client/README.md

 ## Scope and Complexity

-The project's scope should be roughly equivalent to the previous projects, or greater if desired.
+The project's scope should be roughly equivalent to previous projects and exercises, or greater.

 ## Requirements